build-on-aws/content/tutorials/solving-problems-you-cant-see-using-aws-x-ray-and-cloudwatch-for-user-level-observability-in-your-serverless-microservices-applications/index.md

 If you’re using AWS X-Ray and Amazon CloudWatch, there are plenty of things that you can do to understand what is happening from this user’s or other users’ perspective.

-In this tutorial, I’ll walk through how you can use AWS X-Ray and Amazon CloudWatch to help you improve end user observability.
-You will use the [aws-serverless-shopping-cart](https://github.com/aws-samples/aws-serverless-shopping-cart) sample application as the starting point and enhance its AWS X-Ray usage and implementation to include an AWS X-Ray group for registered and anonymous users along with related CloudWatch Metrics and CloudWatch Alarms.
-Along the way, you will learn how to use the AWS X-Ray SDK and AWS X-Ray constructs such as segments, subsegments, and annotations.
-Throughout the tutorial, I’ll point out some potential gotcha’s and how to work around them.
+In this tutorial, I’ll walk you through ways AWS X-Ray and Amazon CloudWatch help you improve end-user observability.
+You'll use the [aws-serverless-shopping-cart](https://github.com/aws-samples/aws-serverless-shopping-cart) sample application as the starting point and enhance its AWS X-Ray usage and implementation to include an AWS X-Ray group for registered and anonymous users, along with related CloudWatch Metrics and CloudWatch Alarms.
+You'll also learn how to use the AWS X-Ray SDK and AWS X-Ray constructs such as segments, subsegments, and annotations.
+Throughout the tutorial, I’ll point out some potential gotchas and how to work around them.

 ## What you will learn